beevik/etree/README.md

 See http://godoc.org/github.com/beevik/etree for the godoc-formatted API documentation.

+Note that this package supports only a simplified version of XML.
+For instance, it does not support the use of XML namespaces.
+Nor does it fully support the XPath standard.

 ###Example: Creating an XML document

 The following example creates an XML document from scratch using the etree